Illustration showing basic methods to check gold purity at home

 • Caution: This test requires practice and an experienced hand to accurately interpret the results.
 A poorly performed test can lead to misjudgment, so it’s best left to professionals.

-These methods can give a reasonable indication of gold purity at home, but for highly accurate results, a professional jeweler or testing center would be more reliable.
+*These home gold testing methods can provide a preliminary indication of gold purity.
+However, for accurate and reliable results, it is advisable to consult a professional jeweler or certified gold testing center.